-Chapter 12 - Mechanical Ventilation in the Cargo Area
+Chapter 12 - Artificial Ventilation in the Cargo Area

-12.1.5 Positive pressure ventilation is not acceptable.

-Chapter 13 - Instrumentation (Gauging, Gas Detection)
+Chapter 13 - Instrumentation and Automation Systems

-- 13.1.4 Testing intervals and procedures are delegated to ABS, subject to USCG oversight.
-Vessels in U.S. ports should be able to demonstrate that the instruments function, and in the case of gas detection, that they are properly calibrated. - 13.2.4 Gauge glasses need USCG approval, but are generally not acceptable. - 13.3.1 USCG should be contacted in the case that it is the port authority.
-Sensors required for automatic closing of the shut-off valve for overflow controls as specified by 13.3.1 and the liquid level as specified by 13.2.1 must be independent of each other, however, the sensors may send signals to the same actuator.
+13.1.3 Testing intervals are delegated to ABS, subject to USCG oversight.
+Vessels in U.S. ports should be able to demonstrate that the instruments function, and in the case of gas detection, that they are properly calibrated.

-- 13.5.4 Temperature sensors should be at the bottom of the tank and near the top of the tank, below the maximum filling level. - 13.6.1 Gas detection is delegated to ABS, subject to USCG oversight. - 13.6.11 Other limits are not acceptable. - 13.6.13 Portable gas detectors should meet the thresholds specified by OSHA.
+- 13.3.3 Sensors required for automatic closing of the shut-off valve for overflow controls as specified by 13.2.1, must be independent of each other, however, the sensors may send signals to the same actuator.
+USCG should be contacted as needed. - 13.6.19 Portable gas detectors should meet the thresholds specified by OSHA. - 13.7.2.1 Temperature sensors should be at the bottom of the tank and near the top of the tank, below the maximum filling level. - 13.9.1 This requirement is delegated to ABS, subject to USCG oversight.